Elvis10ten/pcas/README.md

 ##### i.
 Blocks Emission

 Blocks are built from host state information.
-The relevant audio states are the current audio usages and the current peripheral bond steady state.
+The relevant audio states are the current audio usages and the current peripheral bond state.

 ```kotlin
 data class AudioProperty(val usages: Set<Usage>) {